Class teaches three steps to prevent suicide

 While getting up the courage to ask the question can be tough, research has shown people thinking about suicide feel relief after being asked according to the QPR Institute.

-QPR is not counselling or treatment but is intended to offer hope.
+QPR is not counseling or treatment but is intended to offer hope.

 If the person answers yes, the second step is persuading, which starts with listening.
 It’s tempting to offer up advice but Lamb emphasized the importance of listening.